FC St. Pauli: Promotion to the Bundesliga

 In 1963, the Bundesliga – West Germany's new top-flight professional league – was formed.
 Hamburger SV, Werder Bremen, and Eintracht Braunschweig joined the new circuit as the top-finishers from the Oberliga Nord, while FC St. Pauli found themselves in the second-tier Regionalliga Nord.
 That year, the club signed Guy Acolatse, who became the first Black professional footballer to play in Germany.

 Nearly a decade-and-a-half of frustration followed.
 St. Pauli won their division in 1964, but finished bottom of their group in the promotion play-off round.
-They took their next Regionalliga Nord title in 1966 and, while they performed far better in the play-offs, still failed to advance to the top-flight, losing out to Rot-Weiss Essen on goal difference, having conceded two more goals.
+They won their next Regionalliga Nord title in 1966, but, while they performed far better in the play-offs, still could not advance to the top-flight, losing to Rot-Weiss Essen on goal difference, having conceded two more goals.
 Division championships in 1972 and 1973, and runner-up finishes in 1971 and 1974, were each followed by promotion-round play-off disappointment.

 The success of the Bundesliga, and the growth of professional football in West Germany, led to the formation of the 2.
 Bundesliga in 1974.
 St. Pauli was part of the new second-tier professional circuit in the 2.
-Bundesliga Nord and in 1977, they finally advanced to the top flight as winners of their division.
-The team survived just one season at the highest level in the Bundesliga.
+Bundesliga Nord and, in 1977, they advanced to the top flight as winners of their division.
+The team survived for one season at the highest level in the Bundesliga.

 The club's return to the 2.
 Bundesliga Nord was also short-lived.
 On the verge on bankruptcy in 1979, they were denied a license for the following season and were sent down to the Oberliga Nord (III).
 Strong performances that set the team atop that division in 1981 and 1983 were marred by poor financial health.
 By 1984, the club had recovered sufficiently to return to the 2.
-Bundesliga, overtaking Werder Bremen's amateur side who, despite finishing two points ahead of St. Pauli, were ineligible for promotion.
+Bundesliga, overtaking Werder Bremen's amateur side, who, despite finishing two points ahead of St. Pauli, were ineligible for promotion.